A New, Better Approach to Investing

 - We also know that different asset classes and different market segments move up and down at different times.

-Based on these two observable facts the NAOI research team formed the following hypothesis:
+Based on these observable facts the NAOI research team formed the following hypothesis:

 From this hypothesis, NAOI researchers created and tested multiple portfolio design approaches that could meet the public's goals.
-Following extensive testing and analysis of each investing approach candidate, we found one approach to be optimal.
+Following extensive testing and analysis of each investing approach candidate, we found one to be optimal.
 It showed that the proposed hypothesis presented above had a high probability of being true.
 At that point we transformed the hypothesis into a theory that we call NAOI Dynamic Investment Theory.
-This theory and how to use it to build Dynamic Investments is thoroughly discussed in The Dynamic Investment Bible written and published by the NAOI.
+This theory and how to use it to build Dynamic Investments is thoroughly discussed in The Amazing Future of Investing book written by Leland Hevner and published by the NAOI.

 Dynamic Investments and Proof of Concept

-As a proof of concept the NAOI team used DIT rules to design a basic Dynamic Investment (DI) that simple rotates between a total stock market ETF and a total bond market ETF on a defined periodic basis.
-The ETF bought and held until the next review period depends on which is trending up the strongest at review time.
-We then backtested this simple DI for the volatile market period from 2007 to 2014.
+As a proof of concept the NAOI team used DIT rules to design a basic Dynamic Investment (DI) that simply rotates between a stock market ETF and a bond market ETF on a quarterly basis.
+We called in the Core DI.
+The ETF it bought and held for one review period depended on which is trending up the strongest at review time.
+We then backtested Core for the volatile market period from 2007 to 2016.

-The performance of this Simple DI during this period is absolutely astonishing when considering that it included a major stock market crash in 2008 - a period when the Simple Dynamic Investment earned +33%!.
+The performance of the Core DI during this period is absolutely astonishing when considering that it included a major stock market crash in 2008 - a period when the Core Dynamic Investment earned +57% while the stock market was crashing just as hard.
+Of course this happened because the Core DI quickly detected the market trends and switched to holding a Bond ETF as Stocks were crashing.

 The Superiority of Dynamic Investments vs. Static Investments